 Whether you’re buying cannabis tinctures, oils or herbal material, there is almost always packaging involved.

-If your weed comes in small plastic containers, make the effort to reuse those containers for something.
+If your weed comes in small glass jars, make the effort to reuse those containers for something.
 You can even take it back to the dispensary and restock in the same container.
 If you are purchasing products in glass bottles, you can refill them with other tinctures or oils.
 Recycle, recycle, recycle!

 It’s really tempting to buy pre-loaded vape pens.
 They come jam packed with all kinds of delicious contents that are hard to find outside of those vape pens.
 But be aware that every time you buy one, you’re unavoidably going to have to dispose of it.
 There’s a lot of plastic and mechanisms inside that just end up in landfill.
 Disposable vape pens are not sustainable at all.